 Josiah McElheny combines his skills as an expert glassblower, which he honed for many years under the tutelage of European masters, with a playful approach to both the history of his medium and the history of ideas.
 His objects and installations, often based around historical events, seek to fuse materiality and thought in the experience of looking.

 Josiah McElheny was born in Boston, US, in 1966.
-He has exhibited widely, including solo shows at the Wexner Center for the Arts, Columbus (2013), Institute of Contemporary Art, Boston (2012), Whitechapel Art Gallery, London (2011), Museo de Arte Reina Sofia, Madrid (2009), Moderna Museet, Stockholm and Museum of Modern Art, New York (2007), Centro Galego de Arte Contemporánea, Santiago de Compostela, Spain (2002), Yerba Buena Center for the Arts, San Francisco (2001), The Isabella Stewart Gardner Museum, Boston (1999) and the Seattle Art Museum (1995).
-Group shows include Fundament Foundation, Tilburg, Netherlands (2013), Kunsthalle Düsseldorf, Museum of Modern Art, Warsaw, CCS Bard, New York (all 2011), the Power Plant, Toronto (2009), Wexner Center for the Arts, Ohio and the Institute of Contemporary Art, Boston (2006), CCA Watts Institute for Contemporary Arts, San Francisco (2003), Art Gallery of Ontario, Toronto (2001), Whitney Biennial, New York (2000) and The Art Institute of Chicago, Chicago (1998).
+He has exhibited widely, including solo shows at Corbett vs Dempsey, Chicago (2014), the Wexner Center for the Arts, Columbus (2013), The Arts Club of Chicago (2013), Institute of Contemporary Art, Boston (2012), Whitechapel Art Gallery, London (2011), Museo de Arte Reina Sofia, Madrid (2009), Moderna Museet, Stockholm and Museum of Modern Art, New York (2007), Centro Galego de Arte Contemporánea, Santiago de Compostela, Spain (2002), Yerba Buena Center for the Arts, San Francisco (2001), The Isabella Stewart Gardner Museum, Boston (1999) and the Seattle Art Museum (1995).
+Group shows include Whitechapel Art Gallery (2015), Carpenter Center for the Visual Arts, Harvard University (2015), Centre Pompidou Metz, Paris, The Drawing Center, New York (2014), Fundament Foundation, Tilburg, Netherlands (2013), Tate Modern, London, Kunsthalle Düsseldorf and Museum of Modern Art, Warsaw, CCS Bard, New York (all 2011), the Power Plant, Toronto (2009), Wexner Center for the Arts, Ohio and the Institute of Contemporary Art, Boston (2006), CCA Watts Institute for Contemporary Arts, San Francisco (2003), Art Gallery of Ontario, Toronto (2001), Whitney Biennial, New York (2000) and The Art Institute of Chicago, Chicago (1998).